kayrubyjane/kayrubyjane/README.md

 ---
 🔥 **Fun Fact**: I mostly use **JavaScript** nowadays, but **PHP** will always have a place in my heart! ❤️
 If there's a coding challenge, **hit me up!** 🎯

+### Progress happens bit by bit.
+It’s easy to get lost in the big picture, but every line of code you write adds up!
+Keep going at your own pace, and you'll see the rewards soon.